By Jasper Pol.

 By default (when set to "ON") when in a dialog your response options are not shown until the dialog's text is fully shown (i.e. when the NPC is done "talking").

 Setting this to "OFF" will show the options immediately as soon as any text starts showing.

 SIGHTSEEING MODE (UNSUPPORTED)

 When "ON" (the default is "OFF") this will add a "Sightseeing" item to your item-panel.

-The control-panel will slide to the right off screen and can be temporarily slid back by hovering the mouse over a small widget at the right-side of the screen.
+Like in regular widescreen, the control-panel will slide to the right off screen and can be temporarily slid back by hovering the mouse over a small widget at the right-side of the screen.